bradleeharr/DigitalQamModulation/README.md

 ### Inter-Symbol Interference
 Inter-Symbol Interference is an issue caused when a modulated signal goes through a channel with multiple paths.
 This is called 'multipath.'
 Inter-Symbol Interference stands for just that -- interference between symbols.
 As one symbol travels through a channel, it gets distorted by another symbol.

+To reduce inter-symbol interference in QAM modulation a pulse-shaping filter is used.
+This filter stops the symbol from having an abrupt cutoffs and steps, instead smoothing the transition between symbols.
+The pulse-shaping filter also tightens the bandwidth of the signal, but typically has a roll-off factor that allows for some excess bandwidth, making the signal easier to receive.